essameldeen/MviConcept/README.md

 # MviConcept
 Mvi Architecture Pattern

-* M for View for respone to Render The View To User
+* M View -> That Respone for  Render The View To User
-* I for All Intent can User Chose for it and sent it to ViewModel
+* I Intent ->  All Possible Intent can User Chose for it and sent it to ViewModel
-* V for view Model that response for  process intent and Reduce the output to view
+* V view Model -> That Response for  process intent and Reduce the output to view
+* ViewState -> Represent all State  can displayed to user like [loading - Error - Success - Reuslt ]

-#This Simple App To Show cycle of Mvi
+This Simple App To Show cycle of Mvi